pieter-v-n/WebHammond/README.md

 After downloading the `index.html`, `main.css`, `main.js` and `vwood.jpg` files into a root folder, and the reverb `.wav` files in the `library` folder, you are good to go.
 You can try yourself here:[WebHammond](https://thermis.nl/hammond/).

+## Starting the organ
+Before you can play anything, you need to switch on the organ, like the real thing.
+Click on the Start button.
+The button turns green nd shows Running.

+## Use the draw-bars
+When the draw-bars are in the initial position, nothing will be heard because no signals from the oscillators are fed to the output.
+Therefor, use the sliders in downward direction to increase the volume.
+The upper-, lower- and pedal keyboards have thier own draw-bars.

+## Play the notes
+After you have set the draw-bars, you can check the Hammond sound by playing some notes on the virtual keyboards.
+There is an upper and a lower virtual keyboard.
+No pedals are provided.
+If you click on a key, it will be played.
+If you unclick a key, the note will stop playing.
+In order to play poly-phonic, you can click a on a key and while holding down, move the pointer away.
+The note will continue to play.
+Now you can click another key to add a note to play.

+## Connect a physical MIDI keyboard
+Simply connect the physical MIDI keyboard to your computer and click the MIDI button.
+Initially, the MIDI keyboard will be associated with the Upper manual.
+You can select also the Lower manual or Pedal to be associated with the MIDI keyboard.

+## Change Vibrato, Chorus and Leslie settings
+By moving the horizontal sliders, you can change the effect of the Vibrato, Chorus and Leslie:
+- `uVf`: Upper Manual Vibrato Frequency (slow - fast)
+- `uVd`: Upper Manual Vibrato Depth (none - max)
+- `uCh`: Upper Manual Chorus (none - max)
+- `lVf`: Lower Manual Vibrato Frequency (slow - fast)
+- `lVd`: Lower Manual Vibrato Depth (none - max)
+- `lCh`: Lower Manual Chorus (none - max)
+- `lsf`: Leslie Speed (none - slow - fast)
+- `lsd`: Leslie Depth (none - max)

+## Change listing environment
+Initially, the orgn is placed in the `DomesticLivingRoom` listening environment.
+This provides a short and dampened reverb.
+For other listing environments, most with far more reverb, select another one from the pulldown menu.